mermaid-js/mermaid/docs/n00b-gettingStarted.md

 when called, mermaid renders code definitions into a diagram in SVG format.

 >The live editor is enough for most general uses of mermaid
-## Absolute beginners are recommended to view the Video [Tutorials](./Tutorials.md)on the Live Editor, to gain a better understanding of mermaid.
+## Absolute beginners are recommended to view the Video [Tutorials](./Tutorials.md) on the Live Editor, to gain a better understanding of mermaid.

-## For beginners, there are four relatively easy ways you can use mermaid:
+## For beginners, there are Four ways you can use mermaid:
 1. Using the mermaid [Live Editor](https://mermaid-js.github.io/mermaid-live-editor/).
     - Learning the [Syntax](./n00b-syntaxReference) would be helpful.
 2. Using one of the many [mermaid plugins](./integrations.md).
 3. Hosting mermaid on a webpage, with an absolute link.
 4. Downloading mermaid and hosting it on your Web Page.

+**Note: It is our recommendation that you review all approaches, and choose the one that is best for your project.**

-**Notes**: More in depth information can be found on [Usage](./usage.md).
+>More in depth information can be found on [Usage](./usage.md).

 # Following any of these examples, you can get started with creating your own diagrams using mermaid code.